-Remember, linear regression helped you predict relationships between variables and make accurate predictions on where a new datapoint would fall in relationship to that line.
-So, you could predict what price a pumpkin would be in September vs. December, for example.
-Logistic regression helped you discover binary categories: at this price point, is this pumpkin orange or not-orange?
+- Linear regression helped you predict relationships between variables and make accurate predictions on where a new datapoint would fall in relationship to that line.
+So, you could predict what price a pumpkin would be in September vs. December, for example. - Logistic regression helped you discover "binary categories": at this price point, is this pumpkin orange or not-orange?